 Have one of the 215 different kind of beers at the beer tasting bar In de Wildeman.
 If you’re not that into beer, have a drink in minus 10 degrees Celsius at the Xtracold ice bar, which is more for the fun experience then for the drink.

-Have a look or a try at a coffeeshop.
+Have a joint in a traditional Dutch coffeeshop.
 If you want to try a joint don’t buy it from some weird guy on some street corner but buy it in a good coffeeshop.
 A few nice ones would be: de Rokerij, de Tweede Kamer and the Greenhouse.

 What do you want to buy?
-If you’re into the expensive couture, get your butt over to the PC Hooftstraat where you will find Armani, Chanel, Cartier, etc…
+If you’re into luxury fashion and couture, get your butt over to the PC Hooftstraat where you will find Armani, Chanel, Cartier, etc…

 If your budget doesn’t reach that high you can go to the shopping street Kalverstraat with brands like H&M, Vero Moda and the Dutch Hema.
 Hema is like the greatest shop in the world!
 Really, just go have a look and eat a Dutch Hema sausage (rookworst) there as well.